declanrjb/inmate-complaints-api/README.md

+**Beta, currently under active development.
+Not an official publication of the DLP or its affiliates.**

 Exploratory interface for 1.78 million complaint/appeal submissions filed by federal prison inmates over 24 years, published by the Data Liberation Project.
 For access to raw data, see the DLP's website.

 # Using the Dashboard